moraisdev/accountapi/README.md

 Em anexo está o arquivo openapi.yaml que possui a documentação de como devem ser os endpoints dessa API.
 Você pode visualizar a documentação abrindo esse arquivo em https://editor.swagger.io."

+###  P.S

+ 1. File to create the challenge sent in the same day of deadline.
+Just 24h more to finish.
+ 2. Not included tests because of item 1
+ 3. Not included frontend because of item 1